MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/mobile/mobile-apps-supported-languages.md

 ---
 # Supported languages in the Power BI mobile apps
-The Power Bi mobile apps currently support these languages:
+The Power BI mobile apps currently support these languages:

 * Arabic (iOS only)
 * Catalan - català